jkraybill/workers-and-resources-productivity-mod/README.md

+*UPDATE:* this mod has been migrated to the web!
+The details below still apply, but the mod is now much easier to use!
+[Use the web version](https://jkraybill.github.io/workers-and-resources-productivity-mod/).

 # JK's Productivity Mod for Workers & Resources: Soviet Republic
 A scenario creation mod for the game "Workers &amp; Resources: Soviet Republic".
 It creates a unique set of economics for every new game by changing building production rates and costs.